rackerlabs/support-how-to/content/cloud-servers/rebuild-a-cloud-server.md

 sure to back up any data you wish to keep in a safe location prior to performing this task.

+Use the following instructions to rebuild your server from the Cloud Control
+Panel:

-1. From the Cloud Servers page, click the **Actions** menu next to the server name.
+1. From the **Cloud Servers** page, click the **Actions** menu next to the server name.
 2. Choose **Rebuild from Image**.
 3. Select a Rackspace image or one of your own previously saved images